manas-shukl/Shortest-Path/README.md

 # Shortest-Path
-This is C code for Shortest path using Discrete Math
+This is C code for Shortest path using concepts of Discrete Math.